 "You know, there's a lot of debate going around, 'Who had the best team -- the ones in the '60s or in the one in '92?'
 I don't know who had the best team, but I know the team in 1960 was a hell of a lot tougher than we were.
 Because I couldn't imagine the '92 team getting into covered wagons for 8 days, going across the country, jumping in the Atlantic Ocean, swimming for 6 days, then walking 3000 miles to the Coliseum in Rome -- for a dollar a day.
 Thank you."

 "My senior year, I received a telephone call from a gentleman by the name of Mr. Gil Brandt of the Dallas Cowboys.
 And he stated that the Cowboys was interested in drafting me, and I couldn't ignore it.
 I decided to attend the Cowboys training camp.
 That year, 1967, the Dallas Cowboys had 137 rookies in training camp.
-Gil Brandt was signing everybody that could walk.
-Only five made the team that year, and I was one of the five."
+Gil Brandt was signing everybody that could walk."

 -- Larry Rayfield Wright, Pro Football Hall of Fame Induction Address